denniepatton/Keraon/README.md

 #### Scale Factor Calculation

-The scale factor is used to ensure that the covariance matrices of the selected features are positive semi-definite and to down-weight simplices that have large variances along edges.
+The scale factor is used to down-weight simplices that have large variances along edges.
 It is calculated based on the standard deviations of the projected data onto the edges of the simplex.
 For each edge $\mathbf{e}_{ij}$ formed by the mean vectors, the variance of the projected data is computed.
 The scale factor is the sum of the products of these variances:

 1. **Edge Calculation:** For each pair of mean vectors $\mathbf{v}_i$ and $\mathbf{v}_j$, compute the edge: